sd17spring/sd17spring.github.io/_toolboxes/machine-learning.md

 ## Further Explorations

 If you want to explore more of the features of **scikit-learn**  and of machine learning in general.
-I recommend you take a look at this [ipython notebook](https://github.com/paulruvolo/DataScienceMaterials/tree/master/machine_learning_lecture_2).
+I recommend you take a look at this [Jupyter notebook](https://github.com/paulruvolo/DataScienceMaterials/tree/master/machine_learning_lecture_2).
 If you are still interested, please contact the teaching team... we will be happy to give more pointers.